donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 There are tens of thousands of elderly living in there cars as the immigrant trash, now have there homes.

-Killing the old people, Covid's purpose, good idea if your in the Government, then they don't need there Social Security or healthcare.
-"THAT THEY WORKED AND PAID FOR".
+Killing the old people, "Covid's purpose"!
+Is a good idea if your in the Government, then they don't need there Social Security or healthcare.

+> "THAT THEY WORKED AND PAID FOR".

 Just kill them is the best course, F*ck off USA GOV, you to Donald Trump and Tom Homan you are just talking shit.
 Show me idiots, "show me"!